andrew/ultimate-awesome/README.md

 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
 - [awesome-cisco-dnac](https://github.com/robertcsapo/awesome-cisco-dnac) - A curated list of awesome Cisco DNA Center frameworks, libraries, sdk, sample codes and resources.
-- [awesome-large-vision-language-model](https://github.com/superbrucejia/awesome-large-vision-language-model) - Awesome Large Vision-Language Model: A Curated List of Large Vision-Language Model.
+- [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [frbsoft](https://github.com/thepetabyteproject/frbsoft) - FRB Software List.
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.